Click here for the Baja Experts!

 Check out the BAJA BUSH PILOTS Message Board for updates on bringing your bird to Bay of L.A.
 His Mexico Guide Book is extremely detailed.

-For detailed information on the 2 airports at LA Bay, as well as other parts of Baja get yourself a copy of Air Baja by Galen Hanselman.
+For detailed information on the airport at LA Bay, as well as other parts of Baja get yourself a copy of Air Baja by Galen Hanselman.
 He offers one awesome package for Baja Buffs heading south.
 Order at (888) 574-9702.
 Remember...no drinking within 8 feet of an airplane.

-LOCATION: Just north of town off of the dirt road.
+LOCATION: Just north of town off of the paved road.

 SURFACE: Paved.